Bishop Cornelius Bowser

 His life took a dramatic turn on December 5, 1984 when he decided to turn his life over to Christ.
 He accepted the call to ministry in 1987, and at the same time accepted the challenge to change the lives of young people who were caught up in a culture of the streets just as he was.
 He worked diligently in his church (Greater Apostolic Faith Temple) as a Junior/Senior High School Sunday School Teacher; he held the office of Vice President of the Youth Department, Assistant Director of the Men's Ministry, and later the Director of the Men's Ministry.
 He was also the Director and Gang Counselor of “Let Us Make Man” Outreach Services; a gang and drug prevention and intervention program he founded in 1992-1995, and started the Youth Lock In Retreat in the City of San Diego.

 Cornelius Bowser is the founding pastor of Charity Apostolic Church (1995).
 In 1999 he was elevated to the office of Bishop and served as the Diocesan Bishop of California in the Jesus Christ Apostolic Churches and Christ Apostolic Temple Incorporated Fellowship.He took his elevation serious and led the charge in building a local fellowship in San Diego and a state council.
 He was also the international representative for the young people that included churches in India, Pakistan, New Zealand, and the Philippines.

 Cornelius Bowser was appointed as a commissioner to the City of San Diego Commission on Gang Prevention and Intervention (2012).
-He is also a volunteer for the San Diego Compassion Project who tends to and is an aide to homicide victims’ families.
 He is one of the founding members of the Community Assistance Support Team (C.A.S.T.) which has helped reduce gang violence in the City of San Diego.
 Equipped with methods to prevent retaliatory violence, C.A.S.T especially engages, empowers and educates residents who experience violence.
 Their innovative approach to confronting community fears of violence has set them apart, enabling residents to be a vibrant part of their community.